-If you’re planning on coming to New Zealand for a self-drive holiday, or if you’ve decided to live in New Zealand, this is a list you need to read.
+If you’re planning on coming to New Zealand for a self-drive holiday, or you want to buy a campervan in New Zealand, this is a list you need to read.
 Here are ten things you should know about driving in New Zealand:

 New Zealand is a very hilly country.

 This means that many of its roads, even major ones, are narrow and winding, and sometimes steep.
 They can become slippery when it rains, and often have blind corners and sheer drops.
 You must remember to drive slowly and take care not to drift across the centreline.
 If you suffer from travel sickness, you will definitely need to take preventative measures.
 Also, you will probably encounter one lane bridges, which require a certain degree of patience to navigate.

 Travel times are longer than you think.